t-bast/bolts/bolt02/splicing-test.md

 We also assume that both peers use the same `commitment_number` for simplicity.

+Comprehensive testing should include:
+* Splice-in, Splice-out and their sequential combinations.
+* Peers that have sufficient balance after the initial funding transaction.
+* Peers that have sufficient balance via htlcs.
+* Peers with different `commitment_number`.

 ### Successful single splice

 Let's warm up with the simplest possible flow: a splice transaction that confirms without any disconnection.
+This flow should be tested for different scenarios, such as:

 ```text
 Initial active commitments: